4 Physical and Chemical Properties

-For PFAAs, the acid dissociation constant Ka is the equilibrium constant for the dissociation of the acid in aqueous solution into the anion and hydrogen ion, and at dilute to moderate concentrations, is defined by the equation:
+For acids such as PFAAs, the acid dissociation constant Ka is the equilibrium constant for the dissociation of the acid in aqueous solution into the anion and hydrogen ion, and at dilute to moderate concentrations, is defined by the equation:

 Ka = [anion–]*[H+]/[acid]

 where [acid] is the concentration of the undissociated acid form, [anion–] is the concentration of the anion, and [H+] is the concentration of the hydrogen ion at equilibrium.